Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 We can see that NanoPlot has generated a lot of different files.

 Like before, we can't view most of these files in our terminal as we can't open images or HTML files.
 Instead we'll download the core information to our own computer.
-Luckily the `NanoPlot-report.html` file contains all of the plots and information held in the other files so we only need to download that one onto our local computer.
+Luckily, the `NanoPlot-report.html` file contains all of the plots and information held in the other files so we only need to download that one onto our local computer using `scp`.

-Once again we will use `scp`.

-In a new terminal window that's **_not_** logged into the instance, navigate to your Cloud-SPAN directory (that contains your pem file) using `cd`.
-Once you're in the directory you want to download this file into we will use `scp` to download the file.
+Use a terminal  that is **_not_** logged into the cloud instance and ensure you are in your `cloudspan` directory.
+You may have one from earlier.
+If you do not, use the instructions above to start one.

-The command will look something like:
+Use `scp` to copy the file - the command will look something like:
 ~~~
 scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/analysis/qc/nano_qc/NanoPlot-report.html .
 ~~~